orhun/rustypaste-cli/README.md

 ## Configuration

-The configuration file can be specified via `--config` argument and `RPASTE_CONFIG` environment variable or it can be placed to the following global location:
+The configuration file can be specified via `--config` argument and `RPASTE_CONFIG` environment variable or it can be placed to the following global locations:

+* `$HOME/.config/rustypaste/config.toml`
 * `$HOME/.rustypaste/config.toml`

 See [config.toml](./config.toml) for configuration options.